jasraa/tp/docs/DeveloperGuide.md

 | convertAmount()          | double      | Converts an amount from one currency to another using the exchange rates  |

 The Currency Converter feature also includes a mechanism for managing a default currency across the application, facilitated by the `DefaultCurrency` class.
 This enhancement allows for seamless conversion of financial records to a user-specified default currency.

+* `convertAmount(double amount, Currency fromCurrency, Currency toCurrency)`:
+  This method converts an amount from one currency to another using exchange rates stored in the `exchangeRates` map.
+  It takes the original amount, the currency of the original amount (`fromCurrency`), and the target currency (`toCurrency`) as parameters and returns the converted amount.
+  The method ensures that exchange rates are available for both currencies and that they are positive numbers.

+* `convertExpenseCurrency(Currency newCurrency, ExpenseList expenses)`:
+  This method converts the currency of expenses in a given `ExpenseList` to a specified new currency (`newCurrency`).
+  It iterates through the expenses in the list, converts each expense amount to the new currency using the `convertAmount` method, and updates the expense amounts and currencies accordingly.

+* `convertSavingCurrency(Currency newCurrency, SavingList savings)`: Similar to `convertExpenseCurrency`, this method converts the currency of savings in a given `SavingList` to a specified new currency (`newCurrency`).
+  It iterates through the savings in the list, converts each saving amount to the new currency using the `convertAmount` method, and updates the saving amounts and currencies accordingly.

 The `DefaultCurrency` class is designed to maintain and update the application-wide default currency setting.
 It provides static methods to get and set the default currency: